-The quantum of the discount when the prosecution does not certify to seek a non-application or a reduced rate is nevertheless still unclear.
+To my mind, the quantum of the discount when the prosecution does not certify to seek a non-application or a reduced rate, is unclear.
 On the one hand, the sentencing court, on its own motion, may apply a reduced discount or not apply the sentencing discount at all, "because the level of culpability in the commission of the offence is so extreme that the community interest in retribution, punishment, community protection and deterrence can be met only by imposition of a penalty with no allowance for, or a reduction of, that discount." [s.25F(2)]